 The Heart of CIRS

-*SEASON 1 BONUS EPISODE* Dr. Ritchie Shoemaker: Stories and Reflections from the Physician behind the Shoemaker Protocol for CIRS
+*SEASON 1 BONUS EPISODE* Dr. Ritchie Shoemaker: Stories & Reflections from the Physician behind the Shoemaker Protocol for CIRS

 https://ko-fi.com/theheartofcirs